Joao-Ex-Machina/Open-Hardware-Presentation/src/presentation.md

 # Tools for Hardware Development

+Despite being software, these tools are essential to open Hardware:
+- Accessible
+- Open breeds open

+Tools for:

+- Circuit Design/EDA
+    - KiCAD
+- Hardware Simulation and Synthesis
+    - GHDL
+    - Verilator
+    - Yosys
+- Waveforms viewing
+    - GTKWave
+- Programmers
+  - ecpprog
+- Visual editors
+    - IceStudio

+# Tools for Hardware Development - IceStorm Flow example

+1) Start Hardware design and synthesis with **Yosys**

+2) Do place-and-route for desired FPGA architecture with **nextpnr**

+3) Generate and Flash bitstream with the **IceStorm suite** (icepack, iceprog, etc.)

 # Open ISAs

-Directives for processing operations (i.e. structure and set of instructions)
+Directives for processing operations (i.e. structure, set of instructions, supported data types , registers etc.)

-Talk about AVR and the other Berkley ISAs up until RISC-V.

-Cascading effect for opening other technologies.
+- Harvard Architectures: open directive to design directives
+    - Atmel's AVR Architecture (1996): Open and Documented architecture
+        - Directed for microcontrollers (we will see later!)
+- OpenSPARC
+- MIPS (1985-2021)
+    - Partially opened in 2019 and closed again later that year
+- RISC-V (2014-present)

 # Systems-on-Chip

-Digital system designs for implementing into FPGAs or silicon:
+Digital system designs for implementing into FPGAs or silicon for example, processors
-- Processors

 VexRISC-V for example.